Vardoge/synq-getting-started/README.md

 * Branch names should include first name of user
 * Create a branch for each issue, and make it as "atomic" as possible.
 Don't combine multiple features into a single branch
-* Maintain no more than 1-2 active branches
+* Maintain no more than 2 active branches
 * Always deploy from/branch from master

 __PR Guidelines__

 * PRs are posted to General
-* PRs should reference a GitHub issue (only exception is for minor doc/test fixes)
+* PRs should reference a GitHub issue.
+Exceptions for below.
+Use your discretion
+  * Minor doc or spelling fix
+  * Minor test cleanup
+  * Small refactoring
 * PR requests should not be open longer than a day.
 * PR request reviews should focus on
  * Having Tests